top of page

 1 Berserk

-Blessed Hammer Paladins do the most damage of any character type and yet can still be challenging characters to complete Hardcore in single player mode.
+Blessed Hammer Paladins do the most damage of any class except maybe Warlock and yet they're still challenging characters to complete Hardcore before you have gear.
 A favorite of many and the most powerful damage dealing class in the game...

 Recommendation: Blessed Hammer Paladin